MicrosoftDocs/win32-pr.de-de/desktop-src/TermServ/imsrdpclientadvancedsettings6-hotkeyfocusreleaseleft.md

 ## <a name="property-value"></a>Eigenschaftswert

-Der neue Code des virtuellen Schlüssels.
+Der neue Virtuelle Schlüsselcode.

-## <a name="remarks"></a>Bemerkungen
+## <a name="remarks"></a>Hinweise

-Diese Eigenschaft wird nur von Remotedesktopverbindung 6,1-und 7,0-Clients unterstützt.
+Diese Eigenschaft wird nur von Remotedesktopverbindung 6.1- und 7.0-Clients unterstützt.

 ## <a name="requirements"></a>Anforderungen